 Habitat: South America

-Fun Fact: They’re carnivores who use their whiskers to locate prey.
+Fun Fact: They are carnivores that rely on their whiskers to locate prey.

 Bilby